utsaslab/crashmonkey/README.md

     `git clone https://github.com/utsaslab/crashmonkey.git`

-* Compile CrashMonkey and the kernel modules.
-Initial compile will take quite some time (2-5 minutes), as we have to compile a test suite of seq-1 workloads (workloads with 1 file-system operation).
+* Compile CrashMonkey's test harness, kernel modules and the test suite of seq-1 workloads (workloads with 1 file-system operation).
+The initial compile should take a minute or lesser.

-  `cd crashmonkey; make`
+  `cd crashmonkey; make -j4`

 * Create a directory for the test harness to mount devices to.